j-schumann/symfony-addons/README.md

 ### composer.json dev

+* _doctrine/data-fixtures_ is automatically installed by the doctrine-fixtures bundle, but we need to pin the minimal version as the versions before 1.5.2 are not compatible with DBAL < 3 (@see https://github.com/doctrine/data-fixtures/pull/370)
 * _doctrine/doctrine-fixtures-bundle_ is required for tests of the ApiPlatformTestCase
 * _symfony/browser-kit_ is required for tests of the MultipartDecoder
 * _symfony/mailer_ is required for tests of the AutoSenderSubscriber